sangem007/apigeex-download/README.md

-# ApigeeX Resources Download
+# Apigee X Resources Download
-Use this tool to download configuration information and entities from one Apigee X organization.
+Use this tool to download configuration information and entities from one Apigee X Organization.

 Note :
-The tool supports only bearer tokens when authenticating with your Apigee X orgs.
+The tool supports only bearer tokens when authenticating with your Apigee X Orgs.